cmf-team/cmf-team.github.io/README.md

 ## URL

-The site is hosted at <https://epogrebnyak.github.io/cmf-team/>, but can move to a new own address.
+The site is hosted at <https://cmf-team.github.io>.

+The repo URL is <https://github.com/cmf-team/cmf-team.github.io>.

 ## Roadmap

-- [ ] add more content (with who are the users in mind)
+Series A:

+- [x] created Github org, new users are welcome!
-- [ ] make a selection of videos
+- [ ] make a selection of videos and publish at website
+- [ ] engage more students and team members with Github

+Series B:

 - [ ] add Google Analytics
-- [ ] engage more students and team members with Github
 - [ ] own domain name
 - [ ] more sophisticsted theme if needed